linode/docs/docs/getting-started.md

 ## Connecting to Your Linode

-This is done using the secure shell (SSH) protocol.
+Communicating with your Linode is usually done using the secure shell (SSH) protocol.
 SSH encrypts all of the data transferred between the SSH client application on your computer and the Linode, including passwords and other sensitive information.
 There are SSH clients available for every operating system.

 ### SSH Overview